 4. What motivates you to keep blogging?

 I once asked a friend what kind of an image a blogger depicts.
-She said that in her mind a blogger was someone who spent time reading and travelling and doing things that interest them.
+She said that in her mind a blogger was someone who spent time reading and traveling and doing things that interest them.
 She added that she felt a blogger was someone who would spend time looking around and marveling at nature and express the beautiful vision that their eyes look at, in the form of words.
 So she argued that motivation wouldn’t be a problem.

 I had to jolt my friend to get her back to reality and explain that I had a job which unfortunately did not allow me to just gaze at the sky or stare aimlessly at the scenery.
 I couldn’t digest the fact that motivation could come so easily.
 There were days where I would write almost 700 words in an hour.
 But there were also days when I could hardly write more than 10 words in an hour.
 But I’ve never realized when exactly the words flow freely.
 It is completely random.